FuelLabs/fuel-indexer/docs/src/reference-guide/plugins/forc-index/new.md

 # `forc index new`

-Create new index project at the provided path.
+Create new indexer project at the provided path.

 ```bash
 forc index new --namespace fuel --path /home/fuel/projects